sut-ai/notes/notebooks/11_temporal_probability_models/index.md

 Naturally, this computation involves only the transition model and not the sensor model.
 It is interesting to consider what happens as we try to predict further and further into the future.
 It can be shown that the predicted distribution for rain converges to a fixed point $<0.5, 0.5>$, after which it remains constant for all time.
 This is the **stationary distribution** of the Markov process defined by the transition model.

 ## Smoothing
 This is the task of computing the posterior distribution over a past state, given all evidence up to the present.
 That is, we wish to compute $P(X_k | e_{1:t})$ for some $k$ such that $0 \leq k < t$.
 In the umbrella example, it might mean computing the probability that it rained last Wednesday, given all the observations of the umbrella carrier made up to today.
-Smoothing provides a better estimate of the state than was available at the time, because it incorporates more evidence.
+Smoothing provides a better estimate of the state than was available at the time, because it incorporates more evidence [1].
 In anticipation of another recursive message-passing approach, we can split the computation into two parts—the evidence up to $k$ and the evidence from $k +1$ to $t$,

 $$